-One of the first questions guys ask when they start to lose their hair is "Will my future partner care if I'm bald?"
+One of the first questions guys ask when they start to lose their hair is, "Will my future partner care if I'm bald?"

 This concern is especially troubling for young guys who haven’t found “the one” yet.
 They start to torture themselves with visions of a life of loneliness and celibacy.

 Even if you’re married to the love of your life, you still want to be physically desirable to other people.
 That’s just nature.
-It’s tough to really not care about the way we look, even if we have everything good looks could get us.
+It’s tough to not care about the way we look, even if we have everything good looks could get us.

 Why do we assume people prefer full heads of hair?

-There’s no denying that hair matters.
+There’s no denying that hair loss matters.
 Our looks play a role in who we marry, our social circle, and our careers.

 Sadly, we tend to make assumptions about each other’s internal characteristics (their personality, qualities, and flaws) based on their outward appearance.
 “For example, in both men and women, having small squinty eyes and thin lips suggests that a person is dominant,” says psychologist Ryan Anderson, “while big eyes and full lips suggest submissiveness.”